-Normally, the gingivae are firm, tightly adapted to the teeth, and contoured to a point.
+Normally, the gingivae are firm, tightly adapted to the teeth, and contoured to form fine interdental points.
 Keratinized gingiva near the crowns is pink stippled tissue.
 This tissue should fill the entire space between the crowns.
 The gingiva farther from the crowns, called alveolar mucosa, is nonkeratinized, highly vascular, red, movable, and continuous with the buccal mucosa.
 A tongue depressor should express no blood or pus from normal gingiva.

-Poor oral hygiene allows plaque to accumulate between the gingiva and the teeth; gingivitis does not occur in places where teeth are missing.
+Almost all gingivitis is plaque induced.
+Mineralized plaque is a concretion of bacteria, food residue, saliva, and mucus with calcium and phosphate salts.
+Poor oral hygiene allows plaque to accumulate between the gingiva and the teeth; ie, gingivitis does not occur in places where teeth are missing.
 Irritation due to plaque deepens the normal crevice (sulcus) between the tooth and gingiva, creating gingival pockets.
-These pockets contain bacteria that may cause gingivitis and root caries.
-Other local factors, such as malocclusion, dental calculus, food impaction, faulty dental restorations, and xerostomia, play a secondary role.
+These pockets contain the bacteria that cause gingivitis and root caries.
+Other local factors, such as malocclusion, dental calculus, food impaction, faulty dental restorations, and xerostomia Xerostomia Xerostomia is dry mouth caused by reduced or absent flow of saliva.
+This condition can result in discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause halitosis... read more , play a secondary role.

-Gingivitis also commonly occurs at puberty, during menstruation and pregnancy, and at menopause, presumably because of hormonal changes.
-Similarly, oral (or injectable) contraceptives may exacerbate inflammation.
+Hormonal changes that occur at puberty, during menstrual cycles and pregnancy, and at menopause or that are due to oral (or injectable) contraceptives may exacerbate inflammation.

 Simple gingivitis first causes a deepening of the sulcus between the tooth and gingiva, followed by a band of red, inflamed gingiva along one or more teeth, with swelling of the interdental papillae and easily induced bleeding.
 Pain is usually absent.
 The inflammation may resolve, remain superficial for years, or occasionally progress to periodontitis.

 Pericoronitis is acute, painful inflammation of the gingival flap (operculum) over a partly erupted tooth, usually around mandibular 3rd molars (wisdom teeth).
 Infection is common, and an abscess or cellulitis may develop.
-Pericoronitis often recurs as food gets trapped beneath the flap.
+Pericoronitis often recurs as food gets trapped beneath the flap and may be exacerbated by trauma from an opposing maxillary 3rd molar.
 The gingival flap disappears when the tooth is fully erupted.
 Many wisdom teeth do not erupt and are termed impacted.

-Desquamative gingivitis may occur during menopause.
+During menopause, a desquamative gingivitis may occur.
 It is characterized by deep red, painful gingival tissue that bleeds easily.
 Vesicles may precede desquamation.
 The gingivae are soft because the keratinized cells that resist abrasion by food particles are absent.
 A similar gingival lesion may be associated with pemphigus vulgaris, bullous pemphigoid, benign mucous membrane pemphigoid, or atrophic lichen planus.